The boundary method for semi-discrete optimal transport partitions and Wasserstein distance computation: Boundary Method

 Thus, \eref{e:star} implies that $A_{ij}$ is a subset of a level set of $g_{ij}$; the value $a_i-a_j$ is constant, regardless of which $\vc{x} \in A_{ij}$ is chosen.
 Using this information, for each $i,\,j \in \N_n$, $i \neq j$, such that $A_{ij} \neq \varnothing$, we can define the constant \emph{shift difference}

-Given a sufficiently large set of functionally independent equations of the form given in \eref{e:aij}, one could determine most or all of the shifts $\set{a_i}_{i=1}^n$.
-As we show in \tref{t:N-1exist}, it is possible to obtain exactly $(n-1)$ functionally independent equations of the desired form, but a set of $n$ such independent equations does not exist.
+Given a sufficiently large set of linearly independent equations of the form given in \eref{e:aij}, one could determine most or all of the shifts $\set{a_i}_{i=1}^n$.
+As we show in \tref{t:N-1exist}, it is possible to obtain exactly $(n-1)$ linearly independent equations of the desired form, but a set of $n$ such independent equations does not exist.

-Since we know that the set of shifts allows exactly one degree of freedom, the boundary method's approach is to obtain $(n-1)$ well-chosen $a_{ij}$ values, fix one $a_i$, and use functionally independent equations of the form \eqref{e:aij} to solve for the remaining $(n-1)$ shifts.
+Since we know that the set of shifts allows exactly one degree of freedom, the boundary method's approach is to obtain $(n-1)$ well-chosen $a_{ij}$ values, fix one $a_i$, and use linearly independent equations of the form given in \eref{e:star} to solve for the remaining $(n-1)$ shifts.
 The crucial observation is that for the $a_i$'s, there is no need to retain information about interior of the regions.

 The \Was{} distance can also be computed without saving region interiors.
 Once we have determined that $R \subset A_i$ for some region $R$, the (partial) \Was{} distance corresponding to $R$ is equal to